firedrakeproject/firedrake/docs/source/download.rst

    std::shared_ptr< ufc::function > tempshared1 ;

 It's possible that you just need to tell the compiler to pick the correct standard library.
-To so, try running with ``CXXFLAGS='-stdlib=libc++'`` when installing::
+To do so, try running with ``CXXFLAGS='-stdlib=libc++'`` when installing::

   sudo CXXFLAGS='-stdlib=libc++' pip install -U --no-deps ...